jvde-github/AIS-catcher/README.md

 ```
 AIS-catcher -N 8100 FILE stat.bin BACKUP 10
 ```
-These are new experimental feautures so reporting of any issues encounterd is appreciated.
+These are new experimental feautures so reporting of any issues encountered is appreciated.

 ## Portable travel version for Android available [here](https://github.com/jvde-github/AIS-catcher-for-Android).